DRUMILSINH/FlavorGraph/README.md

 # FlavorGraph - A Recipe Search Application

-FlavorGraph is a Python web application that allows users to search for recipes based on ingredients.
-The application uses a CSV file to store recipe data and provides a simple frontend for user interaction.
-It also includes features for viewing all recipes and searching by multiple ingredients.
+FlavorGraph is a Python web application designed to help users discover and search for recipes based on the ingredients they have on hand.
+The application provides a user-friendly interface that allows users to input ingredients and fetch matching recipes from a database.
+It also includes features for viewing all available recipes and searching by multiple ingredients, making it a versatile tool for home cooks and food enthusiasts.

 ## Project Structure